mneuroth/fuel-lang/README.md

 Interactive loop
 ----------------
-FUEL comes with a interactive loop.
+FUEL comes with an interactive loop.

     >fuel -i